aaveggupta/looomy-stream-bot/DOCUMENTATION.md

 These run on a fixed schedule and handle **system-wide** tasks:

-**🔍 Discovery Job (Every 3 minutes)**
-- Checks: "Are there any users with active bots?"
-- For each user: "Do they have a live YouTube stream?"
-- If yes: Creates a `StreamSession` record
-- Then: Tells QStash "Start polling this stream!"

 **🧹 Cleanup Jobs (Every 15 minutes & Daily)**

 - Check for stale sessions (streams that ended)
 - Delete old messages (older than retention period)
 - Mark dead sessions as ENDED